riatalwar/hophacks2025/OUTPUT_CALENDAR_PRD.md

 ### Broad Vision
 The Output Calendar is an intelligent study schedule generator that automatically creates optimized study sessions for users based on their tasks, deadlines, and available time slots.
 Unlike traditional calendars that simply display events, this system acts as a proactive study planner that breaks down large assignments, prioritizes work based on urgency and workload distribution, and generates a personalized weekly/daily schedule that maximizes productivity while respecting the user's availability constraints.

-The system transforms raw input data (tasks with due dates and time estimates, plus user availability) into a structured, time-blocked study schedule that can be viewed in a web interface and eventually exported as industry-standard .ics calendar files for integration with external calendar applications.
+The system transforms raw input data (tasks with due dates and time estimates, plus user availability) into a structured, time-blocked study schedule that can be viewed in a web interface and exported as industry-standard .ics calendar files for integration with external calendar applications.

 ### Future Scope (Post-MVP)
-- **ICS Calendar Export**: Generate .ics files that users can subscribe to in Google Calendar, Outlook, Apple Calendar, etc.
 - **Manual Schedule Editing**: Drag-and-drop interface for users to manually adjust generated study sessions
 - **Advanced Break Optimization**: Intelligent break scheduling based on cognitive load, task switching costs, and personal productivity patterns
 - **Cross-Platform Synchronization**: Real-time sync between web interface and external calendar applications